automata-network/docs/docs/mev/introduction.md

 !!! tip

-    1. Find any error?
+    1. Find and errors?
 Click the :material-pencil: icon on each page to contribute.
     2. Want to share your feedback?
 Contact us [**here** :octicons-link-external-16:][feedback]{target=_blank}.

 ## :bulb: What is Miner Extractable Value?